Dragodraki/Crazy-Machines-2-German/README.md

 </br>
 - These files won't work alone.
 You have to buy the full game from Steam first.
 </br>
-- This patch is done to make people happy who try to play the game in German again.
+- This patch is done to make people happy who would like to play the game in German again.
 Steams version is not able to do so for years now.
 </br>
 - Don't abuse these files for anything else, like cracking or hacking.
 I accept no responsibility for any damage.
 </br>